tgkim-kr/MRSi-AI/README.md

 - `over` — oversample positive cases within each split
 - `none` — no resampling

 The split is performed at the participant level using the `rid` column to prevent the same participant from appearing in more than one split.
-The default split ratio is 80% train, 10% test, and 10% validation.
+The default split ratio is 80% train, 10% validation, and 10% test.

 ### 8.5.
 Quick test command